EffectOrientedProgramming/book/Chapters/06_Errors.md

 1. Why errors as values
 1. Creating & Handling
    1. Flexible error types
-1. Exhaustive checking DONE
-   1. Covering all possibles (`catchAll` not missing any) DONE
-   1. Do not handle impossible errors (`retry` not working if there is no error) DONE
 1. Collection of fallible operations (`collectAllSuccesses`)

 ## Our program for this chapter